Khairulbashar010/qtec-courier/README.md

 # Project Setup

 I hope you have virtualenv and MySQL installed in your machine.
 Activate a virtual environment or create a new to run this project.<br/>
-After starting you virtual environment clone the repo to your desired location.<br/>
+After starting your virtual environment clone the repo to your desired location.<br/>
 cd to qtec-courier and run `pip3 install -r requirements.txt` in linux or `pip install -r requirements.txt` in windows.<br/>

 # Database Setup